Know Your Rights

 Usually, these actions have no associated financial cost.

 Regulating odoursAcross the world, countries rely on different types of frameworks or legal documents to regulate odour emissions which may cause nuisances.
-Not all countries will issue regulations, however, they might rely on the use of standards or disseminate guidelines.
+Not all countries will issue regulations, however, they might rely on the use of standards or issue guidelines.

 - Regulations Rules published in an official journal made by a government or other authority which compliance is mandatory.
 This includes laws, decrees, ordinances, etc. In some cases, a guideline is published in an official journal, in this case, this guideline becomes a regulation.